 |Tabs||View Hand In My Pocket Tabs Here|

-This is one of the very few contemporary songs that employ a unique lyrical structure.
+This is one of the few contemporary songs with a unique lyrical structure.
 Morissette drew inspiration from a poetry technique to write the lyrics that have become the unofficial anthem of many in the mid-1990s.
 Musicologists call it rhyme juxtaposition.
 I’d like to call it an uncanny method of creating a perfect balance between the song’s melody and its lyrical message.

 44. Perfect by Ed Sheeran